carloskaustin/MHC-Datathon-Project/README.md

 Understand the dataset deeply by studying the data dictionary

-- Use the data dictionary to confirm exactly what each column represents (definitions, units, time zones, valid values) so analyses and visuals don’t misinterpret fields.
+- Use the data dictionary to confirm exactly what each column represents (definitions, units, valid values).

 Don’t get stuck on one idea.